-We think that hosting a Christmas in July party and exchanging gifts with loved ones while social distancing should be next on the list.
+We think that hosting a Christmas in July party and exchanging gifts with loved ones should be next on the list.
 It’s fun and easy to pull out the Christmas decorations, festivities, food, and drink and put a summer spin on all of it.
-So mark July 24 and 25, 2021 on your calendar (it’s a Saturday and Sunday this year) and get ready to party like it’s… December 25th!
+So mark some mid-July dates on your calendar and get ready to party like it’s… December 25th!

 If you’re not familiar with the origin, it was started as a girl’s summer camp activity in South Carolina on July 24, 1935, and included an appearance by Santa, carol singing, gift-giving, and camper laundry bags filled with candy.
 Shortly after in 1940, the concept was popularized by a Hollywood movie comedy, Christmas in July.

 Over the decades, it’s evolved to include annual programs such as a Christmas movie marathon on the Hallmark Channel with heartwarming holiday movies airing daily until July 26 this year.
 And then there’s the shopping!
 QVC offers a month-long sale on everything from holiday items to headphones, as well as, other promotions—great for a little summer gift-giving or getting a jump on things for this December.
 Tip: you could also get a head start with holiday party planning on The Bash.

-Christmas in July is sure to evolve even further in 2021.
-As parents look for ways to make up for last December, they can borrow this original summer camp idea and bring it to their own backyard or local beach.
+Christmas in July is sure to evolve even further in 2023.
+Borrow this original summer camp idea and bring it to your own backyard or local beach.
 Of course, the idea lends itself to adult parties, too.
 You can even listen to this Christmas in July playlist throughout the month to get in to the holiday spirit.